nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

 ```bash
 go mod init example/hello423
 ```
-> [!Note]
+!!! note
-> In practice, the module path is usually the repository location where your source code will be hosted.
+    In practice, the module path is usually the repository location where your source code will be hosted.
 For example, a typical module path might look like `github.com/mymodule`.
 If you intend to make your module available for others to use, the module path **must** point to a location that Go tools can access to download your module.
 For our case, however, we will just use e`xample/hello423` to demonstrate a simple example.

 ### Step 2: Create a Go File and Paste Code
 Create a file in VS Code called `hello423.go` to write your code.
 Next, paste the following code into your `hello423.go` file and save the file: